 Testing the robots

-They suspected that automation might allow scientists to overcome some of the constraints involved with traditional, manual sampling and testing.
+Researchers tested the ESP by deploying it on the Yellowstone River watershed in Montana and the Upper Snake River in Idaho.
+They suspected that automation might allow scientists to overcome some of the constraints of traditional, manual sampling and testing.

-Other reading: Which snakes live in Montana?
+Read also: Which snakes live in Montana?

 What are the advantages of using aqua robots to test our waterways?